DidactHQ/didact-docs/docs/api/didact-cli/deployment-init.md

 - `--environment` (string): The name of the target environment.
 - `--entrypoint` (string): The name of the entrypoint file.

-::: tip
+::: danger
-For class libraries, the entrypoint file will be the main assembly `.dll`.
-For example, for a class library named `FlowLibrary`, the entrypoint file would be `FlowLibrary.dll`.
+`--entrypoint` is required if a new `didact.deployments.json` file needs to be created.
+If you are simply adding a new deployment to a pre-existing `didact.deployments.json` file, then `--entrypoint` is not necessary.
 :::

 - `--description` (string): The description of the new deployment.

 ## Examples

 Create a new deployment named `some-deployment` for the `production` environment whose class library is named `FlowLibrary`.
+Assume we do NOT have a pre-existing `didact.deployments.json` file, so we need to specify `--entrypoint`.

 ```bash
 didact deployment init --name some-deployment --environment production --entrypoint FlowLibrary.dll
 ```

+Create a new deployment named `some-deployment` for the `production` environment whose class library is named `FlowLibrary`.
+Assume we already have a pre-existing `didact.deployments.json` file where `--entrypoint` was previously specified.